-The symptom’s point of view is more about how I make judgments in the world I experience.
+The symptom’s point of view is about managing how we judge the world.
 The natural way of judging the world simply mirrors the needs and fears of the person judging.
-Of course, all this occurs sub-cognitively.
-People aren’t generally self-conscious when they pass judgment on the world out there.
-For example, if I’m afraid of snakes, I’m more likely to judge snaky things as weird, ugly, bad, or even on a positive note, awesome and beautiful!
+Of course, this occurs sub-cognitively.
+People aren’t generally self-aware enough to know this as they pass judgment on the world out there.
+For example, if I’m afraid of snakes, I’m likely to judge snaky things as weird and ugly, or perhaps on a positive note, awesome and beautiful!

-Fear and need seldom link so directly to the judgments we make.
-For example, judging rich people “bad”, doesn’t mean one fears them, or needs money directly.
+Then again, fear and need can often link quite indirectly to the judgments we make.
+For example, judging rich people “bad”, doesn’t mean one fears them, or needs money.
 Nevertheless, rich people represent some issue, however tangential, that originates in a detractor’s personal fear or need.
-Often, our fairness instinct triggers the negative bias toward the rich, (see PDF, Unfair Trade: Monkeys demand equitable exchanges).
+Often, our fairness instinct triggers the negative bias toward the rich, (google [Unfair Trade: Monkeys demand equitable exchanges]).
 Such instinctive emotion overwhelms any wish we have for making fair and impartial judgments.
-There is a way around this dilemma however.
+Yet, there is a way around this instinct-driven dilemma.

-Simply asking, “Why is ___ (you name it) the way it is” before ascribing any positive or negative verdict avoids falling into this subjective-parochial-bias-trap.
+Simply asking, “Why is this (you name it) the way it is” before passing either a positive or negative verdict helps avoid falling into a subjective bias-driven trap.
 For example, when I see someone behaving inappropriately, I ask, “What does he need or fear that drives him to such behavior?”
-This is incredibly liberating for the drama of judgment ceases drawing me into battle.
-My needs and fears can cease contending with their needs and fears.
-This corresponds to chapter 8’s, It is because it does not contend that it is never at fault.
-What’s more, viewing life this way, reveals more about how life actually is, rather than how I think it should be.
+This is liberating because the drama of judgment ceases to draw me into battle.
+My needs and fears can stop contending with another’s needs and fears.
+Chapter 8’s, It is because it does not contend that it is never at fault describes the resulting liberating benefit.
+What’s more, viewing life this way reveals how life actually is instead of how I think it should be.